 - Encourage reuse of lunch bags and containers.

-We use technological resources (computer and iPad) to supplement and enhance various topics of study and as student understanding of certain subjects allows.
-Students learn word processing and how to use online resources for research.
+We use technological resources (laptop and iPads) to supplement and enhance various topics of study and as student understanding of certain subjects allows.
+Elementary students learn word processing/typing, listen/speak/read/click through individualized foreign language curriculum, and learn how to use online resources for research.
 They will be encouraged to read various media and do screen activities to enhance their learning experience.